yogarajalakshmi-s/yogarajalakshmi-s/README.md

 ### Hi there, I'm Yoga 👋
 <hr>
 <ul>
-<li>I'm a Python, Ruby and JavaScript programmer, avid reader and a linguaphile</li>
+<li>I'm a Python, Ruby and JavaScript programmer, voracious reader and a linguaphile</li>
 <li>I'm a member of NYC Physics and Astronomy club</li>
 <li>I'm also a contributor to NASA Citizen science projects.</li>
 <li>I’m passionate about Aerospace Engineering and Python, trying to explore new modules and work on new exciting projects.</li>